|

 Almost all governments, including the most authoritarian,

-pretend toward democracy, often even possessing constitutions which provide for
+pretend toward democracy, often even possessing constitutions that provide for

 elections.
 The former Soviet Union and its several eastern European

-satellite countries often held elections in which 90% or more of the electorates
+satellite countries often held elections in which 90% or more of their electorates

 voted.
 The Catch-22 was that all of the candidates were preselected by the